 Leaders need not be long or light.
 In fact, heavy stuff is preferred in this rugged environment.
-Keep it simple and tie on 4’ to 5’ of 30-pound-test butt section connected to 3’ to 4’ of 20-pound-test fluorocarbon tippet via a Surgeon’s knot.
-If bluefish are in the area, attach a 6” trace of single-strand wire.
+Keep it simple and tie on four to five feet of 30-pound-test butt section connected to three to four feet of 20-pound-test fluorocarbon tippet via a Surgeon’s knot.
+If bluefish are in the area, attach a six-inch trace of single-strand wire.

 Top Flies & Lures

 Fly selection varies according to season and baitfish availability.
 Small (1/0-2/0) Clousers and Deceivers work well early in the season, with longer snake flies, eel flies and “slab-type” bunker and mackerel imitations taking over as summer sets in.
-Mega 5/0 chartreuse-and-white Clousers, Deceivers and 6” green-and-white or blue-and-white “baby bunker” or herring-type flies also work well, especially when targeting big fish.
+Mega 5/0 chartreuse-and-white Clousers, Deceivers and six-inch green-and-white or blue-and-white “baby bunker” or herring-type flies also work well, especially when targeting big fish.
 The latter can be tied with lead wrapped around the shank to get them down through the current and into deep holes.
 Snake flies with long rabbit-strip tails that undulate in the current can be deadly, too.
 Top colors include olive, purple, and black.

 In the lure department, soft-plastics (Slug-Gos, Hogies, Fin-S-Fish, Got Strypers) are terrific for this type of fishing, especially when rigged “weedless” to avoid snags.
 Again, the key is to let the lure tumble in the turbulent zone while imparting the occasional twitch.
-Go-to colors and patterns include pearl, black-white, olive-white, and bubble gum, while sizes can range from 7” to 14” depending on the local bait.
+Go-to colors and patterns include pearl, black-white, olive-white, and bubble gum, while sizes can range from 7 to 14 inches, depending on the local bait.

 Natural Bait Techniques

 Of course, live bait or chunks can often work wonders in the whitewater.
 Live mackerel are tops, if you can get them, and can be fished under a small float to keep them in the strike zone.
 Chunks of fresh bait can also be cast next to the rocks where the fish are feeding and allowed to settle toward the bottom.
 Again, try to keep in touch with the bait as it drifts downward and be ready to set the hook.

 No matter what technique you choose, you’ll find that fishing the whitewater can be an exhilarating and productive technique, throughout the entire striper season!